-Description: The CSP will extend the Third Street Light Rail line from the Caltran station at Fourth and King streets to Chinatown.
-It was incorporated in the FEIS/FEIR on the Third Street Light Rail project published in December 1998, but FTA did not include the CSP in the Record of Decision (ROD) issued in March 1999.
-A ROD for the CSP, however, was issued by FTA on November 26, 2008, and the U.S. Department of Transportation and FTA determined that the requirements of the National Environmental Policy Act (NEPA) of 1969 were satisfied for the CSP.
-The environmental record for the CSP is included in the Final Supplemental Environmental Impact Statement (SEIS), Volume II, dated July 11, 2008 and the Final SEIS, Volume I, dated September 23, 2008.
-These documents present the detailed statement required by NEPA and U.S.C.
+Date: October 31, 2019 Project Name: Central Subway Project (CSP) New Starts Light Rail Transit Grantee: San Francisco Municipal Transportation Agency (SFMTA) FTA Regional contact: Mr. Bernardo Bustamante FTA Headquarters con tact: Mr. Andre Anderson Scope Description: station at Four the FEIS/FEII December 199 Decision (RO was issued by of Transporta National Env the CSP.
+The Final Suppler II, dated July 23, 2008.
+The NEPA and U. Preliminary E Management in July 2002.
+FTA on Janua extend the Third Street Light Rail line from the Caltran rth and King streets to Chinatown.
+It was incorporated in R on the Third Street Light Rail project published in 98, but FTA did not include the CSP in the Record of D) issued in March 1999.
+A ROD for the CSP, however, FTA on November 26, 2008, and the U.S. Department ation and FTA determined that the requirements of the vironmental Policy Act (NEPA) of 1969 were satisfied for e environmental record for the CSP is included in the mental Environmental Impact Statement (SEIS), Volume 11, 2008 and the Final SEIS, Volume I, dated September ese documents present the detailed statement required by S.C.
 5324 (b).
-SFMTA requested authority to enter Preliminary Engineering (PE) in March 2002 and submitted a Project Management Plan (PMP) in June 2002.
-FTA approved entry into PE in July 2002.
-Approval to enter Final Design (FD) was granted by FTA on January 7, 2010.
-The Full Funding Grant Agreement (FFGA)

-was signed on October 11, 2012.
+SFMTA requested authority to enter Engineering (PE) in March 2002 and submitted a Project Plan (PMP) in June 2002.
+FTA approved entry into PE Approval to enter Final Design (FD) was granted by ary 7, 2010.
+The Full Funding Grant Agreement (FFGA) a October 11, 2012.
 Guideway: The length of the CSP will be 1.7 miles of double-tracked line.

-Stations: The CSP includes three subway stations and one surface station.

-Additional Facilities: The CSP does not include any ancillary facilities.

-Vehicles: The CSP Service Plan dated October 2009 clarified that four vehicles will be required.
-Vehicle manufacturing is underway and SFMTA has identified the four vehicles that will be considered to have been partially funded with CSP grant funds.

-Ridership: 43,521 Average Weekday Riders are projected in 2030.
+Stations: The CSP inclu udes three subway stations and one surface station.
+Additional Facilities: The CSP does s not include any ancillary facilities.
+Vehicles: The CSP Service Plan dated October 2009 clarified that four vehicles be required.
+Vehicle manufacturing is underway and SFMTA has identified the four vehicles that will be considered to have been parti funded with CSP grant funds.
+Ridership:43,521 Average Weekday Riders are projected in 2030.